Cray-HPE/docs-csm/troubleshooting/incrementally_configuring_images.md

 1. (`ncn-mw#`) Monitor CFS and retrieve the image ID of the partially generated image.

     Monitor the CFS session with the following command until the status is complete.
-If `suceeded` is true, then move on to the next step; otherwise, debug the failure and re-run the session as necessary.
+If `succeeded` is true, then move on to the next step; otherwise, debug the failure and re-run the session as necessary.

    ```bash
    cray cfs sessions describe $SESSION_NAME --format json | jq .status.session